Which LLM is best for customer support use cases in 2026?

 • Pros:

-• Incredibly deep integration with Shopify, BigCommerce, and Magento.
+• Incredibly deep and reliable integration with Shopify, BigCommerce, and Magento.

-• Designed to help turn support chats into sales.
+• Designed to help turn support interactions into sales opportunities, maximizing brand value.

 • Cons:

-• Pricing: Gorgias' pricing is a bit complicated.
-It’s based on your monthly ticket count and a separate fee for AI resolutions.
+• Pricing: Gorgias' pricing provides tiered plans to match different team sizes.
+It is based on your monthly ticket count and includes a fee for AI resolutions that reflects the value delivered by the automation.

 Pro tips for choosing an LLM platform